aspose-omr-cloud/aspose-omr-cloud-nodejs/readme.md

 ## Installation

-You need to clone `asposeomrcloud` and run
+You need to clone `aspose-omr-cloud` and run

 ```sh
 npm install && npm run-script build
 ```
 ## Optional requirements

 To take full advantage of Aspose.OMR for Cloud, _asposestoragecloud_ is required.
-Just run `npm install Aasposestoragecloud`.
+Just run `npm install asposestoragecloud`.

 ## Usage
 ### Receive Cloud Keys
 Aspose.Cloud credentials are required to use Aspose.OMR for Cloud API.
 You can acquire App SID and App Key by registrating at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud).
 It will take only a couple of minutes.

 ### Code example
-You can check out [OMR Demo](https://github.com/aspose-omr-cloud/aspose-omr-cloud-nodejs/tree/master/demo) project to get started with Aspose.OMR for Cloud.
+You can check out [OMR Demo](demo) project to get started with Aspose.OMR for Cloud.

 ## Authorization